 The expected loss of recent years remains at similar levels.
-In December 2021 the increase, in absolute terms, of the expected loss is due to the balance sheet's growth resulting from the incorporation of Bankia's portfolio following the merger.
+The increase in 2022 is due to the balance sheet's growth resulting from the incorporation of Bankia's portfolio following the merger.

-For the categories of retail regulatory exposure secured by real estate (the main portfolio in terms of exposure) and qualifying revolving, the trend is upheld with the expected loss always above the effective loss.
+For the categories of retail regulatory exposure secured by real estate (the main portfolio in terms of exposure) and qualifying revolving, the trend is upheld with the expected loss above the effective loss.